If you are planning to start a family or are already pregnant, be sure to attend to the following things:

 - See your family doctor or find a family doctor if you don’t have one already.
 Most provincial medical associations have support programs that will assist you with the process of finding a family doctor.

 - Plan for child care, as the process of securing child care can take upwards of a year.
 Particularly if you are considering putting your child in day care or hiring a foreign nanny, start putting your name on the wait lists or get connected with a hiring agency as soon as possible.
-Although many residents find childcare towards the end of their maternity leave it can become a significant source of angst and worry.
+Although many residents find childcare towards the end of their parental leave it can become a significant source of angst and worry.

 - Notify your Post Graduate Medical Office.